-If you have an existing version of 1.0.3 or later of TruePort on your OpenServer 5 system, you should uninstall it by doing the following:
+If you have an existing version of TruePort on your OpenServer system, you should uninstall it by doing the following:

 - 1. Log in to the UNIX server as root user.
 The UNIX prompt for login is now displayed. - 2.
 At the UNIX prompt, type pkgrm trueport.